About Great Woods Pet Sitting

 Snoopy

-Growing up, Sue spent hours walking Snoopy, the family’s shepherd-collie mix, and learning to ride and care for horses in her family’s barn.
-Those early experiences built a deep respect for animals and their individual personalities.
+Growing up, she spent hours walking Snoopy, the family’s shepherd-collie mix, and helping care for horses at the family barn — early experiences that shaped a deep respect for individual personalities, boundaries, and communication.

 Mew Mew